ll-zerr/landscape-lp/README.md

 - Add the CSS styles to reflect the original project with changes to overlay and button colors.
 - Create and add the logo to the navigation bar and adjust the number of nav items in the nav bar.
 - Add a media query for medium screens and style the contact button in nav.
+- Turn nav items into links and add effects for them on hover.
+- Change opacity of overlay to reveal more detail of images.

 ### View My Project: